Analytics built by: Location, Inc.

 Methodology: NeighborhoodScout uses over 600 characteristics to build a neighborhood profile… Read more

-With a population of 147,051, 58,939 total housing units (homes and apartments), and a median house value of $87,626, house prices in Rockford are some of the most affordable in Illinois as well as the nation.
+With 147,051 people, 58,939 houses or apartments, and a median cost of homes of $87,626, house prices in Rockford are some of the most affordable in Illinois as well as the nation.

 Single-family detached homes are the single most common housing type in Rockford, accounting for 61.02% of the city's housing units.
 Other types of housing that are prevalent in Rockford include duplexes, homes converted to apartments or other small apartment buildings ( 17.39%), large apartment complexes or high rise apartments ( 16.26%), and a few row houses and other attached homes ( 4.67%).